Derived binomial rings I: integral Betti cohomology of log schemes: Introduction

 While any $\mbb Q$-algebra obviously gives a binomial ring, it turns out that the condition in \Cref{def:binomial ring} imposes some rather strong restrictions on the arithmetic of $B$, for example the absolute Frobenius on $B/p$ is automatically trivial \cite[Theorem 4.1(4)]{Elliot}.
 In fact one can fully classify binomial rings as a certain subclass of torsion-free $\lambda$-rings: namely those with all Adams operations being trivial (see \cite{Wilkerson2}).
 The main examples are given by the ring of integers $\mbb Z$ and, more generally, the ring of $\mbb Z$-valued functions $\Map_\Set(S,\mbb Z)$ on a set $S$.

-There has been some history of using binomial rings in homotopy theory; in one way or the other all records seem to be related to attempts of developing some relatively explicit algebraic models for $H\mbb Z$-localization of spaces, see e.g. \cite{Wilkerson}, \cite{Ekedahl}, as well as recent works, \cite{Toen_geo} and \cite{Horel}.
+There has been some history of using binomial rings in homotopy theory; in one way or the other all records seem to be related to attempts of developing some relatively explicit algebraic models for $H\mbb Z$-localization of spaces, see e.g. \cite{Wilkerson}, \cite{Ekedahl}, as well as recent works, \cite{Toen_geo} and \cite{Horel}; for an explicit cochain level approach to homotopy 1-types, e.g. nilmanifolds, see also \cite{suciu2023cup}.
 The idea is usually to associate to $X\in \Spc$ "polynomial singular cochains" in a certain sense, and then endow them with a suitable homotopy algebraic structure to obtain a fully faithful embedding from some subcategory of spaces.
 For $H\mbb Q$-localization such desirable model was constructed by Sullivan \cite{Sullivan}, by associating to a simplicial set the corresponding DG-algebra $\Omega^*_{\mr{PL}}(X)$ of polynomial $\mbb Q$-differential forms; unfortunately, blindly replacing $\mbb Q$ with $\mbb Z$ in his construction fails immediately due to non-acyclicity of de Rham complex of $\mbb A^1$ over $\mbb Z$.

 While for general space $X\in\Spc$, say represented by a simplicial set $X_\bullet$, there does not seem to exist a nice explicit integral algebraic model generalizing $\Omega^*_{\mr{PL}}(X)$, there is a natural candidate in the case of an Eilenberg-MacLane space $K(A,n)$ where $A\in \Lat$ is a lattice\footnote{As usual by lattice we mean a finitely generated free abelian group.}.